MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 PowerShell protects access to variables, aliases, functions, and PowerShell drives (PSDrives) by limiting where they can be read and changed.
-PowerShell uses scope rules to ensure that you don't inadvertently change an item that shouldn't be changed.
+PowerShell uses scope rules to ensure that you don't make unintentional changes to items in other scopes.

+## Scope rules

+When you start PowerShell, the host (`pwsh.exe`) creates a PowerShell runspace.
+Host processes can have multiple runspaces.
+Each runspace has its own session state and scope containers.
+Session state and scopes can't be accessed across runspace instances.

 The following are the basic rules of scope:

 - Scopes may nest.
 An outer scope is referred to as a parent scope.
 Any nested scopes are child scopes of that parent.

-- An item is visible in the scope that it was created in and in any child scopes, unless you explicitly make it private.
+- An item is visible in the scope that it was created and in any child scopes, unless you explicitly make it private.
 - You can declare variables, aliases, functions, and PowerShell drives for a scope outside of the current scope.
 - An item that you created within a scope can be changed only in the scope in which it was created, unless you explicitly specify a different scope.
+- When code running in a runspace references an item, PowerShell searches the scope hierarchy, starting with the current scope and proceeding through each parent scope.
+If the item isn't found, a new item is created in the current scope.
+If it finds a match, the value of the item is retrieved from the scope where is was found.
+If you change value, the item copied to the current scope so that the change only affects the current scope.

-If you create an item in a scope, and the item shares its name with an item in a different scope, the original item might be hidden by the new item, but it isn't overridden or changed.
+- If you explicitly create an item that shares its name with an item in a different scope, the original item might be hidden by the new item, but it isn't overridden or changed.

-## PowerShell scopes

-PowerShell supports the following scopes:

-- **Global**: The scope that's in effect when PowerShell starts or when you create a new session or runspace.
-Variables and functions that are present when PowerShell starts have been created in the global scope, such as automatic variables and preference variables.
-The variables, aliases, and functions in your PowerShell profiles are also created in the global scope.
-  The global scope is the root parent scope in a session.
-- **Local**: The current scope.
-The local scope can be the global scope or any other scope.
-- **Script**: The scope that's created while a script file runs.
-Only the commands in the script run in the script scope.
-To the commands in a script, the script scope is the local scope.

 ## Parent and child scopes